AdamCorbinFAUPhD/CEN5035-Software-Engineering/final/final_paper.md

 I also think is always good to question any hypothesis that's not proven out yet.

 ## Speech and Gaze paper
+In the Speech and Gaze paper they use relatively simple experiments.
+I see this as limitation but a great start for research in the space.
+The reason I see this as a limitation is  implementation gaze this in this case is pretty easy to do.
+I would like to know how this would benefit in more complex situations such as story telling or much more complex tasks such as home building.

 # Author's Contribution [10pts]
 ## Picard paper